 (ii) OPF/SCUCAdjusta

-UprateDeratea,h = Zero, except that in the event of a Qualifying DAM Uprating or Qualifying DAM Derating for constraint a in hour h that is included for the month that contains hour h in the Reconfiguration Auction Interface Uprate/Derate Table in effect for the last Reconfiguration Auction in which TCCs valid in hour h were sold (or if no Reconfiguration Auction was held for TCCs valid in hour h, then the Centralized TCC Auction Interface Uprate/Derate Table in effect for the last Centralized TCC Auction held for TCCs valid in hour h), UprateDeratea,h shall equal the interface uprating or derating impact reflected in such table.
-Notwithstanding the definition above, UprateDeratea,h shall always equal zero in the event that the monitored transmission facility for binding constraint a in the Day-Ahead Market was modeled as out-of-service for the month that contains hour h in the most recent auction in which TCCs valid in hour h were sold and that transmission facility returns to service for hour h.
+UprateDeratea,h = Zero, except that in the event of:

+For a Qualifying DAM Uprating or Qualifying DAM Derating other than an event that satisfies the requirements of clause 2 within the respective definitions of the terms Actual Qualifying DAM Uprating or Actual Qualifying DAM Derating: a Qualifying DAM Uprating or Qualifying DAM Derating for constraint a in hour h that is included for the month that contains hour h in the Reconfiguration Auction Interface Uprate/Derate Table in effect for the last Reconfiguration Auction in which TCCs valid in hour h were sold (or if no Reconfiguration Auction was held for TCCs valid in hour h, then the Centralized TCC Auction Interface Uprate/Derate Table in effect for the last Centralized TCC Auction held for TCCs valid in hour h), UprateDeratea,h shall equal the interface uprating or derating impact reflected in such table.
+Notwithstanding the definition above, UprateDeratea,h shall always equal zero in the event that the monitored transmission facility for binding constraint a in the Day-Ahead Market was modeled as out-of-service for the month that contains hour h in the most recent auction in which TCCs valid in hour h were sold and that transmission facility returns to service for hour h; or

+For a Qualifying DAM Uprating or Qualifying DAM Derating that satisfies the requirements of clause 2 within the respective definitions of the terms Actual Qualifying DAM Uprating or Actual Qualifying DAM Derating: UprateDeratea,h shall equal the rating limit for the monitored transmission facility of constraint a in hour h in the Day-Ahead Market, minus the rating limit modeled for such transmission facility for month that contains hour h in the most recent auction in which TCCs valid in hour h were sold.

 UnsoldCapacitya,h,RA = Zero, except that if ShadowPricea,h * [(FLOWa,h,DAM – FLOWa,h,TCCAuction) + (UprateDeratea,h * SCUCSignChangea,h)] is less than zero, then UnsoldCapacitya,h,RA shall be equal to the lesser of (1) the amount of transmission Capacity for constraint a that was available for sale for the month that contains hour h in the most recent auction in which TCCs valid in hour h were sold but which transmission Capacity was not sold; or (2) the absolute value of (FLOWa,h,DAM – FLOWa,h,TCCAuction) + (UprateDeratea,h * SCUCSignChangea,h).